How To: Bumper repair with G/flex epoxy

 So there you have it, our easy guide to fixing a bumper!

 Looking for the right epoxy products to fix your bumper?
-You can find all of the products mentioned above on our website.
+You can find all of the products mentioned above here.

 Looking for other tricks of the epoxy trade?
 Check out all of our Trade Secrets.